Leaving A Mark

 CRITERIA

-• Years of Eligibility – C/O 2010-Present
+• Years of Eligibility – C/O 2009-Present

-• Schools of Eligibility – Blitz territory only: Banks, Commerce, Dawson, Habersham, Jefferson, Lumpkin, Rabun, Stephens, Towns, Union, White
+• Schools of Eligibility – Blitz territory only: Banks, Commerce, Dawson, Franklin, Habersham, Jefferson, Lumpkin, Rabun, Stephens, Towns, Union, White

 • Statistical Threshold – MUST include a minimum of 2,750 total yards (rushing/receiving) and/or 30 total TD, AND at least 2 years as the starting RB.